-If you have a reasonably sized yard with various trees, you’re going to have to deal with large amounts of leaves when fall kicks in.
+If you have a reasonably sized yard with more than a few trees, you’re going to have to deal with large amounts of leaves when fall kicks in.

 Cleaning up those leaves isn’t necessarily a big deal, but the bigger your yard and the more trees you have, the more time-consuming this clean-up job becomes.
 In that case, it may be worth purchasing a leaf blower.

-In this comparison guide, I am going to walk you through the different types of leaf blowers that are available, such as gas-powered versus electric, and handheld versus backpack.
+In this article, I will walk you through the different types of leaf blowers you can buy today to help you make an informed decision.
 All of these leaf blowers come with pros and cons, and also their own price tags.

 Types of Leaf Blowers